domhnall/csp-with-conditional-get/README.md

 value associated with the `script` tags on the cached page will be stale and deemed invalid by the browser.

-There may be cases where this is the desired behaviour (?) but for our case the simplest solution is to remove the `Content-Security-Policy` header from the `304` response.
+I am not aware of any, but there may be cases where this is the desired behaviour (?).
+But for our case the simplest solution is to remove the `Content-Security-Policy` header from the `304` response.
 This can be achieved by means of a custom middleware, which can be found at:

 `lib/middlewares/remove_unneeded_content_security_policy.rb`

-You can enable this middleware in the current probject by uncommenting the annotated line at the bottom of the `config/application.rb` file and restarting your server.
+You can enable this middleware in the current probject by uncommenting the annotated line at the bottom of the `config/application.rb` and restarting your server.